zaryabdev/stock-balance/Notes.md

 - Sort by alphabetical order [DONE]
   - List, Stock, Balance
-- By default open each grid at last scroll level [ISSUE]
+- By default open each grid at last scroll level [ISSUE] [Onlu works on first tab]
 - Add date range to print

 ## Walking Customer